onfe/drip-dash/docs/nginx-setup.md

 ## Configuring DripDash

-Ensure DripDash is running with `npm run production`, with the port set to 8000 in `.env`.
+Ensure DripDash is running with `npm run production`.

 Open up your browser and navigate to `yourdomain.com` (no port) and you should see DripDash running.
 This means Nginx is working as a proxy, as intended.